darktable-org/dtdocs/content/special-topics/variables.md

 # available variables

-The following variables are available:
+The following variables are available, though they may not all be available in all contexts:

 ```
 $(ROLL_NAME)               roll of the input image